 Now that you’re clear on what exactly a merchant account provider is, you’re ready to explore your merchant account provider options.
 We recommend starting your search with the following six merchant account providers, all of which offer some of the most transparent pricing, best customer service, and most comprehensive solutions on the market right now.

-If you have any questions about any of your Fattmerchant products or services, you can contact Fattmerchant’s 24/7 customer support team.
+If you have any questions about any of your Stax products or services, you can contact Stax’s 24/7 customer support team.
 They also have an easily navigable Help Center on their website if you’re seeking a quick answer.

 But what really sets this Orlando-based merchant account provider apart is their pricing plan.
-Rather than an interchange-plus or tiered pricing plan, which you would typically find in a traditional merchant account provider, Fattmerchant offers subscription-based pricing.
-On top of their $0.08/transaction fee, Fattmerchant doesn’t add a markup rate—rather, those costs are covered in your monthly subscription fee.
-You also won’t find any cancellation, statement, or batch fees on your monthly Fattmerchant bill.
+Rather than an interchange-plus or tiered pricing plan, which you would typically find in a traditional merchant account provider, Stax offers subscription-based pricing.
+On top of their $0.08/transaction fee, Stax doesn’t add a markup rate—rather, those costs are covered in your monthly subscription fee.
+You also won’t find any cancellation, statement, or batch fees on your monthly Stax bill.